‘Teen Mom’ Amber Portwood And Matt Baier Drop Vegas Wedding News On Instagram

 Forever Haute did not reply to a request for comment from Radar Online.

-Amber asserted to Cosmo that throughout the drama, she and Matt has a great life together and there is no doubt in anyone mind that he loves her.
+Amber asserted to Cosmo that throughout the drama, she and Matt has a great life together and there is no doubt in anyones mind that he loves her.

 Do you think Amber and Matt got married in Las Vegas this weekend?
-Sound off in the comment section below!
+Sound off in the comment section below.

 [Featured Image by Rich Polk/Getty Images]